artichoke/artichoke/CONTRIBUTING.md

 ### Testing

-A PR must have tests for it to be merged.
-The
-[Rust book chapter on testing](https://doc.rust-lang.org/book/ch11-00-testing.html) is a good place to start.
+A PR must have new or existing tests for it to be merged.
+The [Rust book chapter on testing](https://doc.rust-lang.org/book/ch11-00-testing.html) is a good place to start.
 If you'd like to see some examples in Artichoke, take a look at the `Value` tests in